Relative Nakayama-Zariski decomposition and minimal models of generalized pairs: Abstract

 \section{Abstract}

-In this note, we prove some basic properties on the relative Nakayama-Zariski decomposition.
-We apply them to the study of generalized lc pairs.
-We prove the existence of log minimal models or Mori fiber spaces for (relative) generalized lc pairs, an analogue of a result of Hashizume-Hu.
-We also show that, for any generalized lc pair $(X,B+A,\Mm)/Z$ such that $K_X+B+A+\Mm_X\sim_{\Rr,Z}0$ and $B\geq 0,A\geq 0$, $(X,B,\Mm)/Z$ has either a log minimal model or a Mori fiber space.
-This is an analogue of a result of Birkar/Hacon-Xu and Hashizume in the category of generalized pairs.
+We prove some basic properties of the relative Nakayama-Zariski decomposition.
+We apply them to the study of lc generalized pairs.
+We prove the existence of log minimal models or Mori fiber spaces for (relative) lc generalized pairs polarized by an ample divisor.
+This extends a result of Hashizume-Hu to generalized pairs.
+We also show that, for any lc generalized pair $(X,B+A,\Mm)/Z$ such that $K_X+B+A+\Mm_X\sim_{\Rr,Z}0$ and $B\geq 0,A\geq 0$, $(X,B,\Mm)/Z$ has either a log minimal model or a Mori fiber space.
+This is an analogue of a result of Birkar/Hacon-Xu and Hashizume in the category of generalized pairs, and is later shown to be crucial to the proof of the existence of lc generalized flips in full generality.